2021: A Peace of Mind

 1. Getting out of my comfort zone: A speaker

 The event was live via Instagram for around an hour.
-I shared about trail running, its mandatory gears, and some tips for beginners.
+I shared about trail running, its mandatory gear, and some tips for beginners.
 I was so nervous at first, but it went smoothly later.
 I started enjoying the talk and didn’t realize I talked too much in the end, hahaha.
 Maybe because the topic was something I totally loved about.
-This was my first time being a speaker and honestly it was such a nice experience.
+This was my first time being a speaker, and honestly, it was such a nice experience.
 Thanks to Abimanyu for inviting me.

 In case, you want to watch:

 Safety Trail Run Can Be Fun, hosted by Cerita Alam Nusantara (CAN)

 2. Tasting the side hustle culture: A scriptwriter